pablovmurcia3/RepData_PeerAssessment1/PA1_template.md

 ## **Loading and preprocessing the data**

-The following code unzip and read the data
+The following code unzips and read the data.

 ```r
 unzip(zipfile="activity.zip")
 data <- read.csv("activity.csv")
 ```

-In order to achieve better manipulation of the data is required to make some transformations.
-First, we change the class of the date variable, then, using this variable we create a new factor variable that only shows the day of the observation
+To achieve better manipulation of the data is required to make some transformations.
+First, we change the class of the date variable.

 ```r